MichaelBarney/synesthesiavision/README.md

 4. IoT and Smart City Devices

 ### Glasses with Arduino
-The Arduino Code and PCB layouts for this component are found in the "files_project\Glasses_Arduino" folder.
+The Arduino Code and PCB layouts for this component are found in the "Glasses_Arduino" folder.

 The Arduino used is the Pro_Mini, and it is connected to 3 __modules__:
 1. Array of Ultrassonic Sensors